govau/content-guide/_search-engines/on-page-optimisation.md

 #### Meta description tag

 Gives search engines a summary of what the page is about.
 Your description might be a couple of sentences, up to 160 characters in length.
 Google may use this description in your search result listing.
 This makes it a great opportunity to entice the user to click.

-Words in the title are bolded if they appear in the search query.
-This is where understanding your keyword strategy becomes valuable.
-Knowing what users are searching for lets you make sure that those words appear as bolded in the results.

-Keep your title short but relevant, using keywords.
-Titles that are too long will get cut off by search engines.

 For example: